HIGHLIGHTS-Reaction to the killing of British lawmaker Jo Cox

 FINANCE MINISTER GEORGE OSBORNE

-"Jo fought to help the refugees from the Syrian civil war - she gave a voice to those whose cry for help she felt was not being heard."
+"Jo fought to help the refugees from the Syrian civil war - she gave a voice to those whose cry for help was not being heard."

 "It changed attitudes and I know it contributed to a change in policy.
 She will never know how many lives she helped transform.
 Today, doing that job, she senselessly lost her own life."